 What is Caribbean Citizenship by Investment?

-CBI is not about purchasing a passport.
-Instead, it is a government-regulated process where foreign nationals contribute to a nation’s development in exchange for full citizenship rights.
-It serves as a strategic partnership between global investors and sovereign island nations seeking economic growth and resilience.
-CBI programs fund crucial public infrastructure such as hospitals, education, tourism, and green energy projects.
+Caribbean Citizenship by Investment is not about purchasing a passport.
+Instead, a CBI passport is a government-regulated process where foreign nationals contribute to a nation’s development in exchange for full citizenship rights.
+Therefore, getting a Caribbean passport by investment serves as a strategic partnership between global investors and sovereign island nations seeking economic growth and resilience.

-Benefits of Caribbean Citizenship
+Caribbean Citizenship Benefits

 A Caribbean passport provides an opportunity for high-net-worth individuals to obtain second citizenship and enjoy the luxury benefits that come with it, including but not limited to: